miracuse/miracuse.github.io/what_you_do.md

 # What You Do

-The majority of actions you take will map to one of the eight Skills in the game.
+The majority of actions you take will use one of the eight Skills in the game.

 | Skill                                             | Description                                             |
 | ------------------------------------------------- | ------------------------------------------------------- |